MorMarzan/Expensify-frontend/README.md

 ### 🤝 Contributing
 Contributions are what make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request